Frans-db/blog.deep-metric-learning/docs/index.md

 All results are shown as a gif to show the learning progression over time, for static images of the final result check out the appendix.

-Contrastive Learning 1 5 9
+*Contrastive Learning 1 5 9*
 ![Contrastive Learning All](./media/contrastive_1_5_9.gif)

-Triplet Learning 1 5 9
+*Triplet Learning 1 5 9*
 ![Triplet Learning All](./media/triplet_1_5_9.gif)

-Contrastive Learning 1 2 5 6 8 9
+*Contrastive Learning 1 2 5 6 8 9*
 ![Contrastive Learning All](./media/contrastive_1_2_5_6_8_9.gif)

-Triplet Learning 1 2 5 6 8 9
+*Triplet Learning 1 2 5 6 8 9*
 ![Triplet Learning All](./media/triplet_1_2_5_6_8_9.gif)

-Contrastive Learning all
+*Contrastive Learning all*
 ![Contrastive Learning All](./media/contrastive_all.gif)

-Triplet Learning all
+*Triplet Learning all*
 ![Triplet Learning All](./media/triplet_all.gif)

+I tested both contrastive learning on different sets of labels.
+These sets were $[1, 5, 9]$, $[1, 2, 5, 6, 8, 9]$, and all labels ($[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]$).

 ## Conclusion

+Both methods performed decently well, especially on the datasets with fewer labels.
+In earlier tests I saw triplet learning perform better than contrastive learning, but in these tests triplet learning did not perform any better than contrastive, and in the case of the labels $[1, 5, 9]$ it seems to perform quite a bit worse.

+Overall both methods do show some clear clustering, and when there's fewer labels the distance between the clusters is quite good as well.
+Perhaps setting a larger margin with more labels could help?

 ## Future Work
 Due to time constraints I was not able to implement everything (in as much detail) as I originally wanted.
 This section will list possible improvements to this project.